Introducing PureSquare – for security beyond VPNs

-How to Setup OpenVPN on pfSense (2.5.2) Router
+How to set up PureVPN on pfSense router

 pfSense is an open-source firewall and router that is available completely free of cost.
 It offers load balancing, unified threat management along with multi WAN amongst other features for those particularly concerned about their online security.
-Fortunately, users can further enhance its capabilities via PureVPN’s OpenVPN, which can be setup on the latest pfSense (2.5.2) by following the given steps:
+Fortunately, users can further enhance its capabilities via PureVPN’s OpenVPN, which can be set up on the latest pfSense (2.5.2) by following the given steps:

-Find your VPN credentials for manual configuration.
+Find your VPN credentials for manual configuration

-To find your VPN credentials log into the PureVPN member area.
-Click 👉 here to visit member area.
+To find your VPN credentials log into the PureVPN Member Area.
+Click 👉 here to visit Member Area.

-• Login to the Member area using your PureVPN registered email address and password.
+• Login to the Member Area using your PureVPN registered email address and password.

 • You will be able to see and copy your VPN credentials.

-How to setup OpenVPN on pfSense (2.5.2) router
+How to set up OpenVPN on pfSense (2.5.2) router

-• After login, go to the Cert Manager option under System and then click + Add to add a new CA certificate.
+• After login, Go to the Cert Manager option under System and then click + Add to add a new CA certificate.

 • Now enter the following information: